vgauravkumar/ss-sender/README.md

 You can close the code file window if you want, but do not close the output window(It shall be displaying "Logged in as xyz").

-To stop the bot simply press Ctrl+C in the output window or close the output window and killing the process.
+To stop the bot simply press Ctrl+Z in the output window or close the output window and killing the process.

 This bot is not made for the purpose of taking away privacy from anyone in any form.